It has been a tough environment for active managers, so I thought I would take a look at a performance comparison of the most popular ASX LICs.

 Blue Sky Alternative Access Fund (ASX:BAF) & WAM Capital?

-I might write some more on BAF later but I thought it offered a lot of value under 72 cents.
-Whether it gets rebranded under a different manager or even if it is wound up I think the returns should be good from that level.
+I might write some more on BAF later but I thought something might have to change soon?
+Whether that be getting rebranded under a different manager or even if it is wound up?